Resources

 Financial advisors invest heavily in investment research tools.
 Fund screeners, portfolio analytics platforms, and market data terminals are table stakes for client service, and most practices have that side of the stack covered.
 The gap most advisors are missing is not on the investment side.

-It is on the prospect side: the intelligence that identifies who to target, surfaces when they are ready to move, and reveals the introduction path.
-Most advisors still do this manually, if at all, which means they are running half a research stack while competing against advisors who are not.
+It is on the prospect side: the intelligence that identifies who to target, surfaces warm leads for financial advisors at the moment they are ready to move, and reveals the introduction path.
+Most advisors still do this manually, if at all, which means they are running half a research stack while competing against advisors who have built the other half.

 Investment research and prospect research serve different purposes and feed different parts of the practice.
 Investment research supports client service: it informs portfolio construction, performance conversations, and planning recommendations.
 Prospect research supports practice growth: it determines who to pursue, when to reach them, and how to get an introduction.